This tour is spot on. A perfect combination of rough lunar landscapes, mesmerizing waterfalls, bizarre rock formations, and Icelandic folklore.

 Tour Operator: Holiday Tours

-To make the best out of your day, we can add different extra activities to the tour.
-Just choose the one you like during the checkout process:
+To spice things up a bit, we can add different extra activities to the tour for you.
+You can choose one during the checkout process here to the right:

 - Kayak Tour: Get the best view possible of Kirkjufell, Europe’s most photographed mountain!
 On this 2-hour long guided tour, you will paddle along the beautiful Icelandic coastline and have the chance to view this magnificent mountain from all angles.
 Along the way, there are stops at various scenic locations where you can take photos, meet some curious seals, float in the sea or just enjoy the beautiful view.
 We guarantee your friends will be jealous of your photos.
 Note: Only available from May-September.